Double Trouble – The Guardian, 18th February 1986

 Published in the paper's 'Open Space' section, this was my reintroduction to the UK's bi community.

 At the end of August 1981, I had just arrived as a new student at Reading University for the start of 'freshers week'.
-Browsing – rather than buying! – a copy of London listings magazine Time Out something[1]Looking for the relevant copy in a library, it turns out that no issues of Time Out were published in the four months before mid-September that year, thanks to a strike over the magazine abandoing … Continue reading in the Student Union's shop, I noticed that the first meeting of the London Bisexual Group would be at gay nightclub 'Heaven' on Tuesday, 1st September.
+Browsing – rather than buying! – a copy of London listings magazine Time Out something[1]Interestingly, writing in 1986 David Burkle thought he'd used Time Out to publicise the group in the months before it started.
+But looking for the relevant copy in a library, it turns out that no … Continue reading in the Student Union's shop, I noticed that the first meeting of the London Bisexual Group would be at gay nightclub 'Heaven' on Tuesday, 1st September.
 Read more

 Notes